jetstyle/django-setka/README.md

 # django-setka
-setka-editor integration to Django framework
+setka-editor integration for Django framework

 ...coming soon in january 2019)